play/play/README.md

 That'll start the server up on [localhost:5050](http://localhost:5050).

+This adds user authentication to requests made as a client.
+Play's API is used throughout the entire app whether its front end or general API requests, so authentication has to be smart.

+### API/Client Auth

+Each user on Play has a unique auth `token`.
+They will give this `token` to each Play client for it to make requests on their behalf.

+In addition to these unique tokens, each Play installation also has its own unique system wide auth `token`.
+This can be used to auth and masquerade as any user on the system.
+When using this system wide `token`, a `login` must be provided in the request so Play knows what user the request is masquerading as.
+This is essentially how [Hubot](https://github.com/github/hubot) will commnuicate with Play.

+Both of these styles tokens can be included as a **header** or as a **query param**.

+### User Token

+When using a user's `token`, only the `token` needs to be included.
+It can be added to the request in the header or as a query param.

+#### Header

+    "Authorization: 5422fd"

+#### Query Param

+    ?token=5422fd

+### System Token

+When using a system token, a `login` needs to be added to the request in addition to the system `token` added by the means described above.
+It can be added to the request in the header or as a query param.

+#### Header

+    "X-PLAY-LOGIN: maddox"

+#### Query Param

+    ?login=maddox

 ### Clients

 Part of the fun with Play is getting it everywhere: in your office, on your